-After a very painful life in India, he left his ancestral village and migrated to Pakistan – a newly formed country after the partition of 1947.
+After a harrowing life in India, he left his ancestral village and migrated to Pakistan – a newly formed country after the partition of 1947.
 Hereafter coming to Lahore, Saadat Hasan Manto joined the company of great intellectuals.
 He lived here and associated with the most famous place in Lahore ‘Pak Tea House” on mall road.

 Obscenity and Saadat Hasan Manto:

 Saadat Hasan Manto faced the charges of obscenity six times.
 Three-time in India when he wrote Kaali Shalwar, Dhuwan, and Bu and three-time in Pakistan for his short stories Uper Neechay Aur Darmyan, Khol Do, and most famous Thanda Gosht.
 Fortunately, all the time, he won his case.

 He used to say that “I’m not a pornographer but a story writer.”

-Saadat Hasan Manto – as a writer of Young generation:
+Saadat Hasan Manto – as a writer of the Young generation:

-The young generation like Saadat Hasan Manto for several reasons.
+The young generation likes Saadat Hasan Manto Books for several reasons.
 They love to read his books containing the material of lust, puberty, and negativity.
 He commented about his writings that “If you find my stories dirty, the society you are living in is dirty, I only expose the truth.”

 Death of Saadat Hasan Manto:

 Manto’s death was an open call to the drinkers.
-His death was not merely a secret as all of his friends knew that he is addicted to alcohol.
+His death was not merely a secret, as all of his friends knew that he is addicted to alcohol.
 He died on 18 January 1955 due to liver cirrhosis.
-Drinking the alcohol was his hobby along with writings the stories.
-His death was a huge loss for Urdu literature, doesn’t he?
+Drinking alcohol was his hobby, along with writings the stories.
+His death was a massive loss for Urdu literature, doesn’t he?

 Saadat Hasan Manto Books List:

-Here is a complete list of Saadat Hasan Manto stories & books:
+Here is a complete list of Saadat Hasan Manto Books and stories:

 - Manto Ke Afsane